BRC agents & brokers food safety system certification

 Food safety in an international context has for decades been a primary focus for globally active organisations such as the United Nations and related institutions such as the World Health Organization (WHO), national governments, NGOs, interest groups and the food industry.
 This focus has traditionally been driven by the importance for public health, and the impact of food safety on international trade.

 Under the direction of the WHO, the HACCP criteria (Hazard Analysis and Critical Control Point) were developed as an operational foundation for food safety and hygiene.
-HACCP has since become a globally applied, structured method to eliminate, prevent or reduce all relevant risks in food and ANIMAL feed to an acceptable level, and forms the basis for almost every certification standard pertaining to food safety.
+HACCP has since become a globally applied, structured method to eliminate, prevent or reduce all relevant risks in food to an acceptable level, and forms the basis for almost every certification standard pertaining to food safety.

 BRC AGENTS & BROKERS – VERSION 2